code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/elementary-school.md

 <div class="col-50" style="float: left; padding-right: 20px;">

 <%= view :course_wide_block, cta_link: CDO.code_org_url('/professional-development-workshops'), cta_text: 'Find a workshop', img: CDO.code_org_url('/shared/images/banners/small-teal-icons.png'), title: 'Support for teachers', ages: 'Professional Learning Opportunities', description: "<p>We offer high-quality, one-day workshops at no cost to you or your school.
-Join other teachers in your area for a hands-on and fun intro to computer science, pedagogy, the teacher dashboard, and strategies for teaching 'unplugged' classroom activities.
+Join other teachers in your area for a hands-on and fun intro to teaching computer science.
 </p>
-Tens of thousands of teachers have participated and rate our workshops 4.8 on a 5 point scale.
+Tens of thousands of teachers have participated and rate our workshops 4.8 out of 5.
 The majority say, 'It's the best professional development I've ever attended.'"%>

 </div>

 <div style="clear:both"></div>

-## It's easy to get started.

-The courses include daily lesson plans, student activities, and answer keys for teachers.
-You don't even need a user account to try it out.
-Once you get a feel for the courses, <a href="https://studio.code.org/users/sign_up", target=_"blank">sign up as a teacher</a> to see the lesson plans, join the teacher forums, and get access to all the resources you need.
-Next, quickly set up a classroom section from your roster or sync with tools like Clever or Google Classroom to view your students' progress and manage their accounts.
-Then celebrate your students' learning by printing certificates they can bring home when they finish the course.

 ## It's relevant.